tyconsulting/blog.tyang.github.io/_posts/2012-02-19-powershell-script-remove-all-packages-from-a-sccm-distribution-point.md

 While I was testing the script, I did find an issue (not sure if the issue is with the logics of the script or, with SCCM itself).

-I ran the script to delete all packages off a DP located on my secondary site S01. at that time, there were 3 “Install_Pending” packages against this DP. there were assigned to this DP from the central site CEN.
-The script ran successfully, deleted all packages on this DP from each package distribution’s source site, including these 3 “Install_Pending” packages (from CEN).
+I ran the script to delete all packages off a DP located on my secondary site S01. at that time, there were 3 "Install_Pending" packages against this DP. there were assigned to this DP from the central site CEN.
+The script ran successfully, deleted all packages on this DP from each package distribution’s source site, including these 3 "Install_Pending" packages (from CEN).
 However, when double check again, these 3 packages still exist in S01’s primary site TAO’s database.
 So, the deletions have not been replicated from central site CEN to child primary TAO.

 This is why I configured the script to display instructions on how to remove them from site database (unsupported way).